 If you’re ready to kick off a formalized employee advocacy program for dozens or hundreds of employees, it’s probably worth investing in a platform like Dynamic Signal, LinkedIn’s Elevate, PostBeyond, EveryoneSocial or SocialChorus.
 These platforms all tend to make it easy for employees to connect their social accounts to approved content curated by marketing or communications via a smartphone app.

-Most advocacy platforms offer semi-automated ways to create weekly internal emails that highlight content that employees can opt to share with their audiences.
+Most advocacy platforms offer semi-automated ways to create weekly internal emails that highlight content employees can share with their audiences.
 Several of them offer the capability to segment employees by office, region or function and since they are smartphone apps, have features that serve as an alternative to corporate intranets to reach employees with internal messaging that’s important to them.
 The platforms also help to integrate leaderboard activity and engagement metrics to make it easier for marketers to see results from employee content sharing.
 One downside: though they offer lots of benefits, these platforms can be expensive to implement, sometimes costing several thousand dollars per month, usually depending on the number of employees who have access.

 If your objective is smaller—like if you’re looking to help a handful of senior executives or company SMEs further their reach via social media—you may be better off leveraging tools you already use like a dedicated Slack channel or Microsoft Teams groups.
 In the early days of advocacy for Dell, for example, we created a “Tweet This” channel in Salesforce Chatter and invited all employees who completed Dell’s required social media training classes.
 It worked well as an alternative until we rolled out EveryoneSocial more than a year later.